oneops/oneops.github.io/admin/key-concepts/index.md

 ## Opamp

-Its an oneops **event processor** to trigger auto-healing, auto-replace,or generate notifications.
+Its an OneOps **event processor** to trigger auto-healing, auto-replace,or generate notifications.

 *  [source](https://github.com/oneops/opamp)